-[Toolbox] does not necessarily cover all biometric modalities.
-If the developer wants to evaluate modalities not currently included in [Toolbox], the developer and evaluator shall contact the BIOiTC to work together to extend [Toolbox].
+The [Toolbox] does not necessarily cover all biometric modalities, but only existing modalities with approved [Toolbox] tests can be used.
+If the developer wants to evaluate modalities not currently included in the [Toolbox], the developer and evaluator shall contact the BIO-iTC to work together to add the new modality and extend the [Toolbox].
 Upon the BIO-iTC approval of this extension, the evaluator can proceed with PAD evaluation for the new modality.

-6.2.2.
+7.2.2.
 Justification for EAs for ATE_IND.1